 In August 2015, pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the SEC adopted a rule requiring annual disclosure of the ratio of the median employee's annual total compensation to the total annual compensation of the principal executive officer ("PEO").
 The Company's PEO is Jeffrey S. Davis, Chief Executive Officer.
-The purpose of the new required disclosure is to provide a measure of the equitability of pay within the organization.
-The result are as follows:
+The purpose of the required disclosure is to provide a measure of the equitability of pay within the organization.
+The results are as follows:

-Median Employee total annual compensation \$ 96,193 Jeffery S. Davis ("PEO") total annual compensation \$ 3,761,105 Ratio of PEO to Median Employee Compensation 39.1:1.0
+Median Employee total annual compensation \$ 99,429 Jeffery S. Davis (PEO) total annual compensation \$ 5,573,320 Ratio of PEO to Median Employee compensation 56.1:1.0

-In determining the median employee, a listing was prepared of all employees as of October 1, 2017.
-The Company excluded employees from the United Kingdom and Canada, as they comprised less than 5% of total employees.
-The Company used gross annual pay per its payroll records, including stock compensation to determine the median employee.
-The Company annualized the compensation of employees that were hired prior to 2017.
-The median employee was selected from this annualized list.
-As of October 1, 2017 the Company employeed 2,078 persons in the United States, China, and India, excluding employees from the United Kingdom and Canada.
+In determining the median employee, a listing was prepared of all employees as of October 1, 2020.
+The Company excluded employees from the United Kingdom, Canada, and Serbia (a total of 94 employees), as they comprised less than 5% of total employees.
+The Company also excluded employees from its June 2020 acquisition of Productora de Software S.A.S. in Colombia, which had 607 employees as of October 1, 2020.
+The Company determined the median employee using gross annual pay for the twelve months ended October 1, 2020 per its payroll records, including stock compensation.
+The Company annualized the compensation of employees that were hired during the twelve month period ended October 1, 2020.
+As of October 1, 2020, the Company employed a total of 4,142 persons worldwide.
+Excluding the 701 employees from the United